amanda-park/amanda-park.netlify.app/content/en/post/2021-02-20-changing-websites/index.en.md

 description: ''
 ---

 Hi everyone!
 This is an update post.
-Previously, I have been hosting my content on [https://amanda-park.github.io](https://amanda-park.github.io/), but I have switched from Github Pages to Netlify for hosting my personal website.
+Previously, I have been hosting my content on [Github Pages](https://amanda-park.github.io/), but I have switched from Github Pages to Netlify for hosting my personal website.
 Github will still be used, but it will be reserved for hosting documentation only.

-The new link I will be posting content on is [https://amanda-park.netlify.app/](https://amanda-park.netlify.app/).
+The new link I will be posting content on is [Netlify](https://amanda-park.netlify.app/).
+This is the site you're on now!
+Everything probably looks different compared to before, so you're probably asking...

-## So Why Did I Change Websites?
+## Why Did I Change Websites?

-There are a couple reasons:
+Well, there are a couple reasons:

 ### The Old One Was Awkwardly Stitched Together